 People die in agony every single day.
 Many people lead lives that are so physically painful that it’s unimaginable to those of us blessed with good health.
 Pain is as much a staple of being human as is being born, loving, and dying.

-Pain only begets suffering because we allow it to do so.
+Pain only causes suffering because we allow it to do so.